CMUAbstract/tab/DOCUMENTATION.md

 ### <a name="bootloader-erase"></a> Bootloader Erase

-This command is used to erase all programs written to the board while the board is in bootloader mode.
+This command instructs the bootloader to erase all applications.
 * Name: `bootloader_erase`
 * Required parameters: None
 * Optional parameters: Status
 * Reply:
-  * If board is in application mode and not bootloader mode: `common_nack`
+  * If the bootloader is active and successfully performs the erase:
-  * If board is in bootloader mode and not application mode: `bootloader_ack` with ERASE parameter
+    `bootloader_ack` with the ERASE payload
+  * If the bootloader is active and fails to perform the erase:
+    `bootloader_nack`
+  * Otherwise: `common_nack`

 **Header**